- Originally written: October 20, 2017

 Once you've clicked through to Add/Remove Phone numbers, you need to add a phone number - you'll also need to enter your LinkedIn password.

 You'll then be prompted to enter a security code.
 This is sent to you via an SMS message to the phone number you've just added.
 Once you have verified your number by entering this security code, your phone will be registered to your LinkedIn account.
 You're done.

 Step 2: Activate two-factor authentication

-Again, go to your settings, and click on Account, then switch on to activate two-step verification.
+Again, go to your settings, then switch on to activate two-step verification.
 The steps to follow are self-explanatory.

 Obviously, you should set this up and activate it immediately after you add a phone number.

 What this means is that, in future, you'll need to enter a verification code sent to your phone number whenever you try to access LinkedIn from a new device - for example your phone or tablet, or a home computer, or if you access it from a new device or IP address if you're travelling.
 Once you have set up a device, you should not need to verify it again.

 If anyone else tries to access your LinkedIn account on a new device and uses your correct password, you'll be notified right away, because you'll receive an SMS message and also receive an email to your main registered email address.
 But the person won't be able to access your LinkedIn without the authentication code in the SMS message.